carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-profdata.rst

 .. option:: -instr (default)

  Specify that the input profile is an instrumentation-based profile.
+When using instrumentation-based profiles, the format of the generated file can be generated in one of the two ways:

+ .. option:: -binary (default)

+ Emit the profile using a binary encoding in indexed profile format.

+ .. option:: -text

+ Emit the profile in text format.

 .. option:: -sample